 Correct referencing is essential to good essay writing.
 Poor referencing and use of literature impacts on grades for written assessments.
-From Semester One 2020, The University of Auckland will use the APA 7th referencing style.
+For 2021, the University of Auckland will use the APA 7th referencing style.

 Referencecite is the official University of Auckland website which offers assistance on all aspects of referencing.
 Visit it at www.cite.auckland.ac.nz